yarivschoss/yarivschoss/README.md

 🔧 I'm an Electrical & Electronics Engineering student
 🔬 Interested in chip design, embedded systems, and digital signal processing
-💻 Experience with C++, Python, VHDL, and MATLAB
+💻 Experience with C/C++, Python, VHDL, and MATLAB
 🚀 Worked at Intel and HP in lab operations, hardware support and R&D integration.

 ---